Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

-The above choice is common in phylogenetic inference, having the advantage of being both tractable and diffuse over the space of binary trees.
-This allows flexible Bayesian learning of different, possibly complex, tree architectures, while facilitating posterior computation.
+This is a common choice in phylogenetic inference, having the advantage of being both tractable and fully supported on the space of binary ultrametric trees.
+This allows flexible Bayesian learning~of~different, possibly complex, tree architectures, while facilitating posterior computation.

-Finally, for the scalar $a$ in \eqref{eq:lik_single}, we follow standard practice \citep{hoff2002latent} and let
+Finally, for the scalar $a$ in \eqref{eq:lik_single}, we follow standard practice and let